rsekman/ddb_ipc/README.md

     Returns an error if there is no current playlist.
 - `set-current-playlist idx::int` sets the current playlist by index.
     Returns an error if unsuccessful, e.g. because `idx` is out of range.
+- `get-playlist-contents idx::int format::string?=%artist% - %title%"` Gets the contents of the playlist with index `idx` formatted according to `format`.
+    Returns an error if `idx` is out of range.
+    Returns an error if the format string is invalid.
 - `request-cover-art accept::[string]?=["filename"]` issues a request for the cover art for the currently playing track.
     Cover art look-up is asynchronous.
     An initial `OK` response to this command therefore only indicates a successful *request*.